Blockchain Finance Concept

 Ripple Labs provides financial services via blockchain technology.

-If you have an annual income of $200,000 as an individual or $300,000 as a married couple, or if you have a net worth exceeding $1,000,000 (excluding your primary residence), then you qualify as an accredited investor.
+To qualify as an accredited investor, you need to either a) have an annual income of $200,000 as an individual or $300,000 as a married couple or b) have a net worth exceeding $1,000,000 (excluding your primary residence).

 If you don't qualify as an accredited investor, you can skip down to the section for retail investors below.